av2xn/DOAN/README.md

 > [!CAUTION]
 > If you are not using Magisk, use manual installation.
-> Automated installation does not support anything other than Magisk.
+> Automated installation only supports Magisk

 | OS | Link |
 | :--- | :--- |